🔍

 Knowing how to conjugate verbs correctly in these moods allows you to easily express various thoughts and emotions in everyday conversation.

-sommàre : to sum
+sommare : to sum

 som||re : (accento grave)

-Indicative mood (Indicativo) of the verb sommàre
+indicativo sommare.
+Indicative mood of the verb sommare

 Tempo semplice